-Write $\Stab\scrA_L$ for the set of stability functions on $\scrA_L$ which satisfying the Harder-Narasimhan property, then by Proposition \ref{stab prop} $\Stab\scrA_L$ can be regarded as a subspace of $\Stab\scrC_L$.
+Write $\Stab\scrA_L$ for the stability functions on $\scrA_L$ which satisfy the Harder--Narasimhan property, then by Proposition \ref{stab prop} $\Stab\scrA_L$ can be regarded as a subspace of $\Stab\scrC_L$.
 Similarly for $\Stab\scrB_L$, which is a subspace of $\Stab\scrD_L$.
 It follows from \cite[5.2]{B07} that the above local homeomorphisms restrict to isomorphisms

 Applying all of the above to $N\in\Mut(N)$, it will be convenient to suppress $N$ from the notation, so write $\scrD\colonequals \scrD_N$, $\scrB\colonequals \scrB_N$, $\cZ\colonequals \cZ_N$, etc.